 Davidians don't use/waste the slot's limited dynamic gate ID space.

-Gate Handle: slot map space is used for extention of the Gate ID to create:
+In the Gate Handle the slot map space is used for extention of the Gate ID.

-Gate ID: keeper bits set to 15; bits 12-9 of gate number are also 15
+In the Gate ID the keeper bits are set to 15; bits 12-9 of gate number are also 15.